gwu-libraries/OSPO/docs/website/main.md

 <img align="right" width="200" style="border: 5px solid transparent;" src="images/Gemini_Generated_GW_OSPO_Logo.jpeg">

 ## Overview
 Our team is committed to fostering a culture of networked collaboration, promoting open-source software development, open data, and open access in research and education.
-We will support the university community in adoption of open practices to ensure we maximize our impact on a global scale based on GWU’s research, teaching and policy expertise.
+We will support the university community in adoption of open practices to ensure we maximize our impact on a local and global scale to leverage GWU’s research, teaching, and policy expertise.

 Core objectives:
  - Create a centralized organizational entity advocating for open practices initiatives.